 In 2014, Livia was awarded the Rainforest Alliance Award for Outstanding Achievement in Sustainability and the Honorary Award of the National German Sustainability Foundation.”
 (7)

-Let us know who else you would add to the list in the comments.
+Who else you would add to the list?
+Let me know in the comments.
+And Happy International Women’s Day 🙂

 Founder of the Ethical Brand Directory